 Our mission is to work closely with all faculties and services to develop initiatives that support and benefit Indigenous students.
 We provide services that support your classroom, career, and personal needs in a manner consistent with Indigenous cultures and values to help make your educational experience positive and successful.

-I can provide information and guidance on the following:
+We can provide information and guidance on the following:

-I also assist in the management and maintenance of Welkaqnik, events related to Indigenous peoples, and the Indigenous Students Resource Centre.
+Our staff assist in the management and maintenance of Welkaqnik, events related to Indigenous peoples, and the Indigenous Students Resource Centre.

-Non-Indigenous students are always welcome to contact me when seeking information and a better understanding and appreciation of Aboriginal culture and heritage, or for assistance with research projects.
+Non-Indigenous students are always welcome to contact us when seeking information and a better understanding and appreciation of Aboriginal culture and heritage, or for assistance with research projects.
 Acadia's "Working With Indigenous Peoples" handbook is also a helpful resource.